Yannick Nézet-Séguin: Metropolitan Opera

 Nézet-Séguin began annual appearances with the Metropolitan Opera in New York City in 2009, making his début on 31 December 2009, conducting a new production of Carmen.
 There followed Don Carlo in 2010 and in 2015, Faust in 2011, La traviata in 2013, and Rusalka in 2014.
 He opened the Met's 2015–16 season in September 2015 conducting a new production of Verdi's Otello, and returned in 2017 to conduct Der fliegende Holländer.
 On 2 June 2016, the Metropolitan Opera announced the appointment of Nézet-Séguin as the next music director, effective with the 2020–2021 season, with an initial contract of four years.
 He took the title of music director-designate as of the 2017–18 season.
 In February 2018, the company announced Nézet-Séguin's rescheduled assumption of the title of music director two years early, as of the 2018–2019 season, following the Met's dismissal of James Levine for sexual misconduct.

 On 14 March 2022, Nézet-Séguin and the Metropolitan Opera performed a charity concert for Ukraine in the wake of the Russian invasion of the country with all ticket and album sales and donations supporting war relief efforts, a concert recorded for a digital release album on the Decca Classics and Deutsche Grammophon labels.
 In August 2024, the Metropolitan Opera announced the extension of Nézet-Séguin's contract as its music director through the 2029–2030 season.
-In May 2025 the music critic for The New Yorker observed: “Seven seasons into his tenure at the Met, Nézet-Séguin has yet to make much of a mark.
-There is something faceless about his music-making; everything sounds reasonably good, but nothing sticks in the mind.”
+In May 2025 the music critic for The New Yorker observed: "Seven seasons into his tenure at the Met, Nézet-Séguin has yet to make much of a mark.
+There is something faceless about his music-making; everything sounds reasonably good, but nothing sticks in the mind."
+On the other hand, Claudia Cusano at Nuvo Magazine, August 2025, says that "Musicians often speak about Nézet-Séguin's respectful and collaborative approach.
+He doesn't impose his will from the podium.
+Instead, he invites interpretation, listens deeply, and creates space for shared ownership of the music.
+He brings a contagious energy."